Office of the Superintendent of Financial Institutions

-The description of the changes shown in the table must be brief and succinct.
+The description of the changes shown in the table must be succinct.
 Details describing the changes must be shown in the detailed product sections in Section B.3 of the AAR.

 Each of the changes in methods or assumptions must be disclosed separately.
-If more than one change is made to any of the products shown, the effects of each change must be shown separately and not netted.
-As indicated in section A.4 of this memorandum, the Appointed Actuary must disclose whether the impact on the liabilities includes or excludes the impact on the associated deferred tax assets or liabilities on a discounted or undiscounted basis.
+If more than one change is made to any of the products shown, the AAR must show separately the effects of each change, i.e. netting should not be used.
+As indicated in section A.4 of this Memorandum, the Appointed Actuary must disclose whether the impact on the liabilities includes or excludes the impact on the associated deferred tax assets or liabilities on a discounted or undiscounted basis.

-The effect of each change is required to be separately split into the following:
+The effect of each change must be split separately into the following:

-When reporting to OSFI quarterly changes in yield curve should not be considered as a basis change.
-It should be treated as a normal change in insurance contract liabilities.
+When reporting to OSFI, insurers should not consider quarterly changes in yield curve as a basis change.
+These changes should be treated as a normal change in insurance contract liabilities.

 The Appointed Actuary must disclose in which quarter each change was made.

 Table 2.4b shows the method and assumption changes in other contract liabilities.

 The following is a sample of the table showing such changes in methods and assumptions for the last three years.

 Section B.3 of the AAR should document the asset segment and product line details of the valuation of the policy liabilities.
 This section of the AAR must follow the same order, and show the same combination of asset segments and product lines, as is shown in Summary Table 2.1.
 Thus, this section must follow the same cascade of company/country/asset segment/product.

 The amounts disclosed in this section (each asset segment and the related products) must correspond to those shown in Summary Table 2.1.